-2 Consideration to accept an equivalency to a baccalaureate degree is determined by the Dean of the Seminary and Dean of Admissions and Recruitment based on review of official transcripts and work history confirmation, if applicable, sent directly to Lancaster Seminary by the institution at which credits were earned and/or work was performed.
+1Consideration to accept an equivalency to a baccalaureate degree is determined by the Dean of the Seminary and Director of Admissions and Financial Aid based on review of official transcripts and work history confirmation, if applicable, sent directly to Lancaster Seminary by the institution at which credits were earned and/or work was performed.
 A cumulative GPA of 2.5 or higher is required (on a scale of 4.0).
+Section 13.
+2D.Min. program applicants who wish to be considered for M.Div. equivalency must have earned at least 56 master's level credit hours along with at least three years of professional ministry.
+For specific course work expected and additional details, see Doctor of Ministry Program, Section 16.